alliancecan/driconnect/driconnect/content/venue.en.md

 ### Official Hotel: Montreal Marriott Chateau Champlain

 The official hotel for DRI Connect 2025 is the Montreal Marriott Chateau Champlain, where a special conference rate was arranged for attendees.
-However, please note that most dates are now sold out, which may explain why the preferred rate might no longer be available for the selected dates.

-  * Room Rate: $305/night
-  * Core Booking Period <a href="https://www.marriott.com/event-reservations/reservation-link.mi?id=1738986767218&key=GRP&guestreslink2=true&app=resvlink" target="_blank">(via link)</a>: May 26 to May 30, 2025
-  * Last Day to Book: Friday, April 25, 2025

-Book your room for DRI Connect <a href="https://www.marriott.com/event-reservations/reservation-link.mi?id=1738986767218&key=GRP&guestreslink2=true&app=resvlink" target="_blank">here</a>

-If your arrival or departure fall outside of these dates, the conference rate is available to you from May 23rd and until June 2nd , subject to availability.
-To book into these extended dates you will need to reserve by phone: 1-888-236-2427.

-Note: If you are a staff member of the Alliance, please book your stay via the staff retreat registration page for both DRI Connect and the Staff Retreat at once.
+Please note that the preferred rate deadline has now passed.

 ### Other nearby hotels